dataplat/dbatools/CONTRIBUTING.md

 We 💘 OTBS with this project.
 Contributors will find an easier experience with our formatting standards using [Visual Studio Code](https://aka.ms/vscode).
 If for some reason your instance of VS Code is not formatting the PowerShell file you can leveraging `Invoke-DbatoolsFormatter` which does the groundwork for you.

-**We do have a tests that will validate the format of the file in any Pull Request.**
+**We do have a Pester test that will validate the format of the file in any Pull Request.**

 ## Pester 🧪